NOTES.md

 mutate(gdp_billion = gdpPercap * pop / 10^9)

-# Calculate total/sd of GDP by continent and year
+the changes# Calculate total/sd of GDP by continent and year

 gdp_bycontinents_byyear <- gapminder %>%